operator-framework/enhancements/enhancements/image-references.md

 - it is as simple for a developer to build a bundle referring to test versions of operand images as it is for a CI or productized build pipleine to create bundle images for publication
-- operator manifest authors dictate the set of image references in manfiests that must be resolved and pinned
+- operator manifest authors dictate the set of image references in manifests that must be resolved and pinned
 - operator bundle images may be inspected to determine the pull specifications that were used in the creation of the bundle